agraef/midizap/README.md

 The above translation will only be triggered when the input value changes by 3 units, and the change in the output value will then be doubled again, so that the net effect is to scale the input value by 2/3.
 (Note that for most ratios this will only give a rough approximation; the method works best if the input and output step sizes are reasonably small.)

 **NOTE:** All data translations we've seen so far handle *incremental* value changes only.
-In order to be able to detect these changes and, in the case of MIDI output, to perform the corresponding changes to the output values, midizap has to keep track of all the current parameter values of all messages on all MIDI channels, on both the input and the output side.
+In order to be able to detect these changes and, in the case of MIDI output, change the output values accordingly, midizap has to keep track of all the current parameter values of all messages on all MIDI channels, for both input and output.
 While this is easy enough, midizap has no way of knowing the *actual* state of your controllers and MIDI applications, so when the program starts up, it simply assumes all these values to be zero.
 This means that midizap's "shadow" values of controllers, pitch bends etc. may initially well be out of sync with your input devices and applications, and you may have to wiggle a control in order to "calibrate" it.

 This becomes most apparent when using negative step sizes, as in the translation `CC1= CC1[-1]` from above.
 If you start increasing that control initially, midizap still thinks that the `CC1` output controller is at value 0, so the change will not have any visible effect until you've moved the control up a bit and then start pulling it back down again.
-In fact, to get the full range of output values, in this case you will first have to move the control all the way up and then down again to calibrate it.
-(For pure MIDI translations, there's an alternative form of data translation which works directly with absolute values and thus doesn't have this defect, see *Mod Translations* in the *Advanced Features* section below.)
+In fact, to get the full range of output values in this case, you will first have to move the control all the way up and then down again to calibrate it.
+(For pure MIDI translations, there's an alternative form of data translation which works directly with the absolute values and thus doesn't have this defect, see *Mod Translations* in the *Advanced Features* section below.)

 ## Shift State